philipturner/apm-roadmap/Documentation/Near-Term/Experiments.md

 - Create CAD models and/or simulations to finalize the specific plate dimensions that must be ordered
 - Quantify the number of simultaneous control variables
 - Obtain more confidence and experience in the relevant engineering disciplines, such as analog electronics

+## Shortcut Through Phase III

+Tripod synthesis is out of scope.
+It requires access to high-field NMR spectroscopy.
+I've given up on trying to perform this synthesis, and it's a distraction anyway.
+The biggest problem is the cost and complexity of the electrical and vacuum hardware, to even manipulate hydrogen atoms on a silicon surface.